Participatory Teaching: Engaging Students for Success

 What is Participatory Teaching?

-Participatory teaching, often referred to as active teaching or student-centered learning, is an educational approach that places students at the forefront of the learning process.
+Participatory teaching, often referred to as active teaching or student-centred learning, is an educational approach that places students at the forefront of the learning process.
 Unlike traditional lecture-style teaching, where information flows unilaterally from the teacher to the students, it transforms the classroom into an interactive and dynamic space.

 The Principles of Participatory Teaching